jayeshmahapatra/triton-fastapi-docker/triton/README.md

 ## Usage

-To use the Triton service, follow the instructions in the main repository's readme: [triton-fastapi-docker](https://github.com/jayeshmahapatra/triton-fastapi-docker).
+To use the Triton service, follow the instructions in the main repository's [readme](../README.md).